-Kantor et al.^[19] in 1972 conducted a comparative investigation on Centric Relation recording techniques by considering the four techniques i.e. swallowing or free-closure, chin point guidance, chin point guidance with anterior jig and bilateral manipulation and concluded that:
+Kantor et al,^[19] in 1972 conducted a comparative investigation on Centric Relation recording techniques by considering the four techniques i.e. swallowing or free-closure, chin point guidance, chin point guidance with anterior jig and bilateral manipulation and concluded that:

-Bilateral manipulation produced the smallest area of displacement of maxillo-mandibular relation record when compared with the other recording techniques tested.
+- Bilateral manipulation produced the smallest area of displacement of maxillo-mandibular relation record when compared with the other recording techniques tested. - The most protrusive positions were recorded with free closure or myo-monitor techniques.

-- The most protrusive positions were recorded with free closure or myo-monitor techniques. - The most retrusive records were produced with the technique of chin point guidance with an anterior jig. - Centric relation can be located by using any one of many techniques.
+- The most retrusive records were produced with the technique of chin point guidance with an anterior jig. - Centric relation can be located by using any one of many techniques.
 There is variability in the result obtained by any techniques.
 Dentists should evaluate and compare their registrations so that an objective technique selection can be made.

-Kapur et al.^[6] in 1957 conducted a study "An evaluation of Centric Relation records obtained by various techniques" using the three standard methods of recording centric relation, i.e. i) the intraoral tracing procedure (Hardy), ii) the wax registration procedure (Hanau), and iii) the extraoral tracing procedure (Stansbery) and they came to a conclusion that:
+Kapur et al^[6] in 1957, conducted a study - "An evaluation of Centric Relation records obtained by various techniques" using the three standard methods of recording centric relation, i.e. i) the intra-oral tracing procedure (Hardy), ii) the wax registration procedure (Hanau), and iii) the extra-oral tracing procedure (Stansbery) and they came to a conclusion that:

-- The intraoral tracing procedure and the extraoral tracing procedure were more consistent as compared to the wax registration method. - In patients with flabby ridges, the intraoral tracing procedure and extraoral tracing procedure became less consistent as compared to the wax registration method. - In patients with flabby ridges, the intraoral and extra oral tracing procedure became less consistent as compared to their consistencies in patients with good and flat ridges. - The wax method seemed less consistent than the extra and intraoral tracing procedure.
-It showed the least consistency on flat ridges and highest consistency in the flabby ridge groups. - The differences in consistency between the intraoral tracing procedure and the extraoral tracing procedure were not statistically significant.
+- The intra-oral and extra-oral tracing procedures were more consistent as compared to the wax registration method. - In patients with flabby ridges, the intra-oral and extra-oral tracing procedure became less consistent as compared to the wax registration method. - In patients with flabby ridges, the intra-oral and extra-oral tracing procedure became less consistent as compared to their consistencies in patients with good and flat ridges. - The wax method seemed less consistent than the extra and intra-oral tracing procedure.
+It showed the least consistency on flat ridges and highest consistency in the flabby ridge groups. - The difference in consistency between intraoral and extra-oral tracing procedure was not statistically significant.

-Hobo^[24] in 1985, conducted a study "Reproducibility Of Mandibular Centricity In Three Dimensions" and he used three centric recording techniques: i) unguided closure, ii) chin-point guidance and iii) bilateral manipulation and concluded that:
+Hobo,^[24] in 1985, conducted a study "Reproducibility Of mandibular centricity In three dimensions" and used three centric recording techniques: i) unguided closure, ii) chin-point guidance and iii) bilateral manipulation and concluded that:

 - Approximately 0.2 to 0.3 mm of the maximum condylar displacement was recorded by three Centric Relation registration methods.
 The amount of displacement coincided with the freedom reported in the literature. - Bilateral manipulation showed the most consistent reproducibility and is recommended for Centric Relation registration.
 The minimal condylar displacement by this technique indicated the existence of point centric position. - Condylar positions obtained by bilateral manipulation and unguided closure technique were similar antero-posteriorly and superioinferiorly.
-If the condylar position obtained by unguided closure technique is physiologic, then the position obtained
+If the condylar position obtained by unguided closure technique is physiologic, then the position obtained by bilateral manipulation is also physiologic.